giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-04-select-a-random-number-from-stream-with-o1-space.md

 stream = [1, 2, 3, 4, 5, 6, 7, 8]
 n = len(stream)
-# Use a different seed value for every run.

 for i in range(n):
     if i == 0:
         x = stream[0]